Redcat468/NoCry/README.md

 # NoCry

 NoCry is a financial management tool designed to assist individuals or households in efficiently managing their shared and personal finances.
 It helps to calculate the optimal distribution of shared expenses, personal expenses, and savings based on user inputs.
+This program was created with the principle of fairness and solidarity in mind, particularly within a couple.

 ## Features